jaeyk/comp_thinking_social_science/01_motivation.utf8.md

 > "[W]e wanted users to be able to begin in an interactive environment, where they did not consciously think of themselves as progamming.
 Then as their needs became clearer and their sophistication increased, they should be able to slide gradually into programming, when the language and system aspects would become more important." - *Stages in the Evolution of S* by John Chambers (S is the progenitor of R)

 -   Beginners!
 Learning programming is a long game.
 The most important learning method (for almost any training) is consistency.
-Never stop writing code because your current code falls far short of the perfection.
+Never stop writing code even though your current code may fall far short of the perfection.
     ![](misc/wickham.png)

 -   Intermediate programmers!
 Try to empower, not intimidate, newbies.
 The most important rule in computational social science community (at least, in my opinion) is being nice.
 Read David Robinson's ["A Million Lines of Bad Code"](http://varianceexplained.org/programming/bad-code/) for more insights.